A postcard-perfect colorful vertical town set in the shelter of mountains.

 Definitely a more expensive treat, but if you are after something special, then this is it!

 There are plenty of luxurious hotel options to choose from for your stay in Positano.
 However our recommendation is to stay at the Villa Mary Suites, we truly believe that it is the best place to stay in Amalfi Coast.

 You can read our full review of this Positano accommodation option here or book this gorgeous place through AirBnB, Villa Mary Suites (Use THIS link for your AUD $35 discount, all you need to do is sign up for free and make your first AirBnB booking!!)

-If you wish to stay at a hotel, some of the most popular and best hotels in Positano are:
+If you wish to stay at a hotel, you can find a list of some of the most popular and best Positano hotels here.

 It is said that the name Positano, is linked to a legend.